 American Continental Corporation

-In February 1984, American Continental Corporation acquired the underperforming Lincoln Savings and Loan Association for $51 million.
+In February 1984, ACC acquired the underperforming Lincoln Savings and Loan Association for $51 million.
 Much of American Continental's assets were in the form of Arizona real estate, junk bonds, and mortgage-backed securities.
 Lincoln S&L expanded into aggressive, risky land development deals and financial arrangements, including loans to ACC itself.
 For most of 1987, American Continental was profitable, but by 1988, losses mounted due to financial troubles and other negative events at Lincoln.
 By 1989, Lincoln made up 90 percent of American Continental’s assets.
-On April 13th, 1989, American Continental Corporation filed for Chapter 11 bankruptcy.
+On April 13th, 1989, ACC filed for Chapter 11 bankruptcy.
 Lincoln’s loss of many investors’ life savings became one of the key events of the 1980s savings and loan crisis and the core of the Keating Five political scandal.

 See Lincoln S&L for more details of the 1987-1989 period for ACC.